astronomer/starship/astronomer-starship/README.rst

 Astronomer Starship Plugin
 ==========================

-Apache Airflow Plugin meant to assist customers migrating Variables, Connections, and Environment Variables from a source Airflow environment to an Astronomer environment.
+Starship is an Airflow Plugin meant to assist customers migrating Variables, Connections, and Environment Variables from a source Airflow to an Astro Airflow.

 Initial Setup
 -------------